mikemiller35/pyTinifier/README.md

 ## What is this

 It's a url shortening service, duh!
-Using Flask and Sqlite.
+Using Flask

 Small and can run in a container